 Cushions of Protections

-- Most of the small business lenders require some amount of collateral in order to secure the loan.
+- Most of the small business lenders require some amount of collateral to secure the loan.

-- Collateral is anything that can be sold in case the borrower defaults on a loan repayment.
+- Collateral is anything that can be sold in case the borrower defaults on loan repayment.

-- It is not unusual for the small business owners in order to put personal assets on the line as the collateral that includes
+- It is not unusual for the small business owners to put personal assets on the line as the collateral that includes

 - The retirement plans